-IG Conducts Fuel Spill Exercise
+IG conducts fuel spill exercise

-Members of the 56th Fighter Wing base response agencies participate in a Defense Logistics Agency fuel spill exercise May 4, 2023, at Luke Air Force Base, Arizona.
-Exercises like these, involving multiple emergency response agencies working together, prepare installations for catastrophic events that help reduce negative impacts to the environment, mission and the community.
-(U.S. Air Force photo by Airman 1st Class Katelynn Jackson)
+LUKE AIR FORCE BASE, Ariz. – The 56th Fighter Wing Inspector General hosted a Defense Logistics Agency fuel spill exercise May 4, 2023, at Luke Air Force Base, Arizona.

+The IG team conducted the test to ensure installation safety and minimal environmental impact in the event of a hazardous fuel spill emergency with the help of base recovery agencies.

+“We have to be cognizant when responding to these emergencies,” said Master Sgt.
+Roscoe Mayes, 56th Fighter Wing Inspector General lead instructor in-charge of inspections.
+“In exercises you can make mistakes and there is no harm, no foul.
+We don’t want Airmen to have to deal with something like this and be unprepared.”

 |Date Taken: